This article originally appeared on Tonic.

 "It had something to do directly with performance," Igel says.
 "Not really—but we felt that way.
 You have to get this idea that it's just an object.
 It's just a thing.
 It didn't have anything to do with performance.
 It takes some energy and work to really buy into it.
 You have to work just as intensely to change your script about it if you are really superstitious."

 There is a silver lining in your favorite pair of running shoes being discontinued: It probably hasn't disappeared but just updated.
 Go to your local running store.
-There are experts there to guide you toward your fallen sneaker's equivelant.
-They might even comfort you in your weird grief warp you've spiralled into—one only runners can understand.
+There are experts there to guide you toward your fallen sneaker's equivalent.
+They might even comfort you in your weird grief warp you've spiraled into—one only runners can understand.

 But until that happens, keep lacing up your lucky pair before you head out the door and hit the pavement.
 Don't forget to double-knot those shoes—not for safety or anything.
 It's just another one of my superstitions.